EshaanAgg/redis-tester/STAGES.md

 - **Slug**: `si2`
 - **Difficulty**: `easy`
-- **Marketing**: Redis's `GEOADD` command supports adding multiple geospatial items in one go.
+- **Summary**: Redis's `GEOADD` command supports adding multiple geospatial items in one go.
 In this stage, you'll implement this batch insert capability with proper validation.

 Up until now, your `GEOADD` implementation may have only supported inserting one location per command.
 Redis allows clients to insert multiple locations in a single `GEOADD` command, and you will now need to support this feature.